Does Pericoronitis Go Away on its Own

 Management of the pain caused by the infection and resolving the pericoronal infection and inflammation.

 Over-the-counter medications, such as ibuprofen (Advil) or acetaminophen (Tylenol), can be used to manage the pain caused by acute pericoronitis.
-If the infection is localized to a particular tooth and has not radiated to other areas, your dentist can clean out the affected area thoroughly under local anesthesia.
+If the infection is localized to a particular tooth and has not radiated to other areas, your dentist near me can clean out the affected area thoroughly under local anesthesia.

 To keep the area clean, your dentist may prescribe a Pericoronitis Mouthwash, dental rinse containing chlorhexidine.
 Dilute hydrogen peroxide or warm salt water can also be used as an oral rinse.
 However, if there is an inflammation or fever, your dentist may prescribe erythromycin, amoxicillin, or any other oral antibiotic to you.